andreterceiro/dio-mobile-meu-tudo--working-with-react-native-components/README.md

 ![switch 02](images/switch-02.png)

-# Hinding or showing an image based on a switch
+# Hiding or showing an image based on a switch

 Please see the following code and continue the idea of using the variable "ligado" linked to the swicth and to the user state: